trdownie/ucd-cv-website/README.md

 #### *Interactive Pitch*
 Once I have the competence, I will change the elevator icons and associated text to load in continuous flow as the user scrolls down to mimic an elevator.

+#### *Project Screenshots*
+Once I have completed more projects, I will add screenshots of these as the background images to the project boxes on hover/focus.

+#### *Contact Form*
+I will set up the back end database to ensure full functionality of the contact form at a future date.

+#### *CV Download*
+A revised CV will be added ASAP.

 #### *Scope*
 At a future date, when I begin freelancing, I may split the site into two versions, one for recruiters and one for clients, with a master landing page that asks which the user is.
 The colour scheme will invert completely for clients, the pitch page will revolve more around addressing client needs in a specific niche, the history page will be replaced by testimonials, and the skills page will be replaced by specific, relevant offerings, such as ‘website design’.